OpenSDN-io/docs/opensdn-monitoring-and-troubleshooting-guide/adding-agent-header-using-wireshark-plugin.rst

         - Starting from release 2011, the Wireshark ``agent_header.lua`` plugin is supported on Macintosh OS as well as Windows OS computers.
       * - 2011
-        - Tungsten Fabric Release 2008 and later supports the Wireshark ``agent_header.lua`` plugin, which enables you to capture and analyze the packets exchanged between a vRouter data plane and vRouter agent.
+        - OpenSDN Release 2008 and later supports the Wireshark ``agent_header.lua`` plugin, which enables you to capture and analyze the packets exchanged between a vRouter data plane and vRouter agent.